Risk in Purchasing Property Subject to a Pending Foreclosure and Lis Pendens

-When real property is the subject to a pending foreclosure action where there is a lis pendens (a formal notice), a buyer that purchase the property outside of the foreclosure “does so at his own risk because he is on notice that the property is subject to the foreclosure action [through the lis pendens].”
+When real property is the subject to a pending foreclosure action where there is a lis pendens (a formal notice), a buyer that purchases the property does so at his own risk because he is on notice that the property is subject to the foreclosure action [through the lis pendens].
 Bymel v.
 Bank of America, N.A., 159 So.3d 345, 346 (Fla.
 3d DCA 2015).
 The buyer is not permitted to intervene in the pending foreclosure action.
 See id. at 346-47.

 In a recent case, The Bank of New York Mellon v.
 HOA Rescue Fund, LLC, 43 Fla.L.Weekly D1312b (Fla.
 2d DCA 2018), the bank (mortgagee) filed a foreclosure action and lis pendens.
 After the bank’s action was pending, the mortgagor’s homeowner’s association foreclosed an unpaid assessment lien.
 A buyer obtained the property at the foreclosure sale of the assessment lien and then moved to intervene into the bank’s previously filed foreclosure action, which the trial court allowed.
 (It appeared the bank, although its action was previously filed, did not aggressively prosecute the foreclosure and was fine with allowing its action to sit idle.)